Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 1070 should be a lot (about 65%) more effective at texture filtering than the GeForce GTX 970. (explain)
+Texel RateThe GeForce GTX 1070 should be quite a bit (more or less 65%) faster with regards to texture filtering than the GeForce GTX 970. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 1070 is superior to the GeForce GTX 970, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 1070 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison